aeverless/worm/README.md

 // worm::memory_region::range is a contiguous range of addresses
 // belonging to the given range, so you have to be careful with
 // the bounds in order to read only what you really need.
 Here,
-// we substract the size of readed value in order to not go out
+// we substract the size of read value in order to not go out
 // of bounds of the address space. decltype(available_range) range{available_range.front(), available_range.back() - sizeof(sought_value)};